edgi-govdata-archiving/edgi-scripts/README.md

 ## About these Automated Scripts

-Some of these scripts are automatically run before and after hacknight, using CircleCI's workflow feature.
+Some of these scripts are automatically at regular intervals, using CircleCI's "workflow" feature.
 The schedule is set in the [`.circleci/config.yml`][circleci-config1] file within this repo.

 ## Script Catalog